rpdelaney/l4d2-tourney-rules/rules.md

 In subsequent rounds, participants will be paired at random against others with the same record of Won : Lost games.

-There will be no eliminations due to poor results or lost games.
+There will be no eliminations from the Swiss section due to poor results or lost games.

 ###### 2.1.1 Double Jeopardy
 Under no circumstances will two competitors face each other more than